Best Note Taking Apps for Microsoft Surface Pro, Apple iPad and Android tablets with Handwriting Pen

 Best App for Team Brainstorming: Microsoft Whiteboard

 Microsoft Whiteboard is an excellent interpretation of the classic Whiteboard.
-It allows you to use pen in a virtual canvas that fills the whole screen - great for conducting a virtual brainstorming session with clients.
+It allows you to use pen in a virtual canvas that fills the whole screen - great for conducting a virtual brainstorming collaboration session with clients.
 You can also insert text and image and they have some templates also for helping to kick start your creative sessions.

 The nice thing about Microsoft Whiteboard is that it has gone through a large number of revisions and the current version is well optimized and refined - and it works on all devices - Windows, iPad, iPhone (iOS), MacOS (Web) and Android.